oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ### Trivial package creation is important

 Many people who create julia packages are not traditional software developers; e.g. a large portion are academic researchers.
-People who don't think of themselves as "Developers" are less enclined to take the step to turn their code into a package.
+People who don't think of themselves as "Developers" are less inclined to take the step to turn their code into a package.

 Recall that many julia package authors are graduate students who are trying to get their next paper complete.